 Quirkily divided into categories like “Junk Food Japan”, “Something Crunchy” and “Significant Others”, the menu may stray from authenticity but there’s no denying that it is inspired.
 Each dish is a riot of flavours and textures, with umami-undertones to many of the plates.
 Flamed with sake, lemon, butter and salt, even simple edamame beans are transformed, while Hallsworth’s take on nasu dengaku deserves special mention – gooey, succulent bites of grilled miso-aubergine with candied walnuts for an extra-sweet finish.
 If you don’t fear the fried, then you’re in for a treat.
 The sweet potato fries are a must, to be indulgently dipped in the kimchi (fermented cabbage) mayo and jalapeño sauces, and if you fancy a Jappo take on spring rolls, then go for the jerusalem artichoke chopsticks with truffle ponzu dip.

 The only slight quibble I have, is with the desserts.
 A creative affair no doubt, in presentation and in taste.
-But there’s almost too much happening on each plate, making it difficult to enjoy it for what it is.
-Still, that’s likely a reflection of my simplistic tendencies, hardly a reason to begrudge this edgy eatery for its inventive approach.
+But there’s almost too much happening on each plate, making it annoyingly difficult to enjoy it for what it is.

 Kurobuta Marble Arch, 20 Kendal Street, London W2 2AW